12 Best & Easy Freelance Jobs for Beginners

 How to Start:

 Visit thrift stores or vintage shops near you.
-They always have good stuff in stock, including limited edition pieces that people are ready to pay a lot for.
+They always have good stuff in stock, including limited edition pieces for which people are ready to pay a lot.

 Set up an account on resale sites like Depop to find customers easily.
 Ensure you take nice pictures of the items and write the size, conditions, and brand in the description.
 Alternatively, if you have a large social media following, you can set up a shop on Instagram and start selling there.

-On your personal site or social media page, you can keep all the earnings for yourself.
+You can keep all the earnings for yourself on your site or social media page.
 In contrast, Depop and other resale sites will charge you a certain fee on each sale or take a fraction of your earnings.

 PPC Marketing